Introduction | 12,614 Miles

 Interlude | Lisa + Bernice

-In the interlude, listen to two women whose financial lives were severely impacted by the crisis of cancer and how much it would help if financial institutions would take the time to listen to their members and customers and help meet them where they are in life.
+Two women battling cancer discuss how much it would help if financial institutions took the time to listen to their customers and meet them where they are in life.

 Act 3 | Here Right Now